idelchi/godyl/docs/installation.md

 ## Docker

-You can test out `godyl` using Docker.
-The following command will run the latest version of `godyl`:
+You can test out the tool using Docker.
+The following command will run the latest version and install the default set of tools:

 ```sh
 export GITHUB_TOKEN=<your_github_token>